BinDong314/TensorSearch/README.md

 ```shell
 ./data-generator.sh
 ```
 It produces datasets, including both a DB to search against and a pattern to search with.
 Now the datasets includes 1D, 2D, and 3D data.
 Take 2D data as example, it produces three directories and each has a few files.
+Now there is no implementation beyond 3D dataset, but it can be easily added.

 ```shell
 $ ls db-data-2d  # the DB to search against